RoyOltmans/RenoventHR/README.md

 # Case
 ![case](images/case.jpg) To build the case use the following STL files in this location https://github.com/RoyOltmans/RenoventHR/tree/master/bin/3D%20Models%20STL

+I have also added the Fusion 360 (from autodesk) file so you can edit the case (please do not judge my CAD skills).

-You will need to get a DIN rail to mount the case on an if you prefer as I do a 5-volt din rail power source.
+You will need to get a DIN rail to mount the case on and if you prefer as I do a 5-volt din rail power source.
 ![DIN_5v_powersupply](images/DIN_5v_powersupply.jpg)

 See Mean Well DR-15-5 DIN-rail 5 V/DC2.4A 12W (https://s.click.aliexpress.com/e/mliRreY0)